sharkx018/billing-engine/README.md

 ---

+## Unit Testing
+- **Mockgen:** Unit tests for all usecases in the billing engine have been implemented using mockgen.

+---

 ## Edge Cases Handled
 - **Duplicate Payments:** Prevents paying an EMI that is already marked as `paid`.
 - **Invalid Loan or EMI Number:** Returns appropriate error messages for invalid loan IDs or EMI numbers.